✓ Medically Reviewed and Fact-Checked by Dr. Jesse Ropat, PharmD, RPh, B.Sc.

 It’s no secret that vegetables are, well, good for you.
 Regular veggie consumption has been linked to better heart health and a lowered risk of heart disease.
 Since most green powders are loaded with nutrients from veggies, adding a green powder supplement to your diet might improve your heart health.

 Probiotics are “good” bacteria that benefit not only the gut but the immune system too.
 Probiotics have been shown to help enhance immune function and prevent disease.
 They also can reduce inflammation, which is a leading cause of chronic illness.
+The same can be said for vitamins and nutrients found in greens, which can help boost your immune function.

 Green powders might contribute to weight loss.
 Research suggests that consuming fruits like berries can reduce blood sugar-related hunger pangs and therefore lead to weight loss.
 A green powder containing fruit and berry powders might help you feel fuller for longer.
 However, this is more of a speculative benefit.
 It’s more likely to indirectly support weight loss by supporting your vitality and overall health.